frederic-perez/AmE-dictionary/data/dictionary.md

 __farther__
 __farthing__
 __fascia__
-__fast and furious__ _adj_ :three: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
+__fast and furious__ _adj_ :four: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
 Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._
 __fast food__ :mega:
 __fastening__ _n_
 __fastidious__